simonhaemmerle/msdp-setup/README.md

 ## Accessing the MSDP cluster

-After following the steps for Terraform above you should find a `kubeconfig.yaml` in the `terraform` folder of your local respository.
+After following the steps for Terraform above you should find a `kubeconfig.yaml` file in the `terraform` folder of your local respository.

 > Letting Terraform write a kubeconfig file to your local machine poses a potential security risk.
 Please use with caution.

 Tools like [*kubectl*](https://kubernetes.io/docs/tasks/tools/), [*k9s*](https://github.com/derailed/k9s), [*helm*](https://helm.sh/) and others need to work in the correct context to address the correct Kubernetes cluster.
-An easy way to set this context is to define the environment variable `$KUBECONFIG` and let it point to the `kubeconfig.yaml`.
+An easy way to set this context is to define the environment variable `KUBECONFIG` and let it point to the `kubeconfig.yaml`.

 ```shell
 export KUBECONFIG=${PWD}/terraform/kubeconfig.yaml
 ```

-You can validate if you can access your MSDP cluster by starting `k9s` or by doing something simple like listing the nodes of the cluster:
+You can validate if you can access your MSDP cluster by starting `k9s` or by doing something trivial like listing the nodes of the cluster:

 ```shell
 kubectl get nodes